doppelmutzi/doppelmutzi.github.io/_posts/logrocket-2020-03-05-react-native-tab-control.md

 A nice tab view component is also available by the [React Native Community](https://github.com/react-native-community/react-native-tab-view).
 Once again, the component is designed according to Android Material Design guidelines and looks similar on both OS.

 During my research I have not found an example for a segmented control implementation, which is based on iOS 13 design.
 The following components are inspired by iOS 12.
 Until recently, React Native team offered a [segmented control component for iOS](https://reactnative.dev/docs/segmentedcontrolios).
 However, this component is deprecated.
 Instead, they recommend to use  [@react-native-community/segmented-control](https://github.com/react-native-community/segmented-control).
 At the time of this writing, the component only offers a iOS 12 design.
 [Nachos UI Kit](https://avocode.com/nachos-ui/docs/#!/Showcase/SegmentedControlButton) provides a rudimentary segmented control component.
 The following Github projects implemented segmented control components.
-However, it appears that some of these projects are no longer maintained.
+However, it appears that some of these projects are no longer maintained:

 - [react-native-segmented-control-tab](https://github.com/kirankalyan5/react-native-segmented-control-tab)
 - [react-native-segmented-view](https://github.com/lelandrichardson/react-native-segmented-view)